Simple Sourdough Schedule for Working or Stay-at-Home Moms

 • 2 PM – Mix dough

-(Adjust the time depending on your starter’s readiness.)
+(Adjust the time depending on your starter’s readiness.
+You can also feed the starter Friday night)

 • 3 PM – Stretch and fold 1